 The purpose of this Course is to provide up-to-date information focusing on the pathophysiology of hyperglycaemia during pregnancy and recent changes to the management of gestational diabetes (GDM).

 - Explain the pathophysiology of gestational diabetes (GDM)

 - Describe the risk factors and diagnostic criteria

 - Identify clinical targets and general management principles for antenatal, labour and postpartum care

 This Course is most relevant to registered midwives, nurses and other health professionals currently or intending to work with pregnant women with or at risk of developing gestational diabetes mellitus.

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.

-Michelle is a credentialled diabetes educator with 23 years experience in many aspects of diabetes care and education.
-She is currently employed as a nurse practitioner by Northern Health.
-Her past employment, as a diabetes educator, has included major tertiary hospital settings – including St Vincent's Hospital Melbourne, Melbourne Division of General Practice, Melbourne Extended Care and Rehabilitation Service, and, in Queensland, Logan/Beaudesert Health Service.
-Michelle has served on more than 40 diabetes-related committees, written book chapters and is consistently highly evaluated in her teaching role.
+Michelle Robins is a credentialed diabetes educator with 23 years of experience in many aspects of diabetes care and education.
+She is currently employed as a Nurse Practitioner by Northern Health.
+Her past employment, as a diabetes educator, has included major tertiary hospital settings, including St Vincent's Hospital, Melbourne, Melbourne Division of General Practice, Melbourne Extended Care and Rehabilitation Service, and, in Queensland, Logan/Beaudesert Health Service.
+Michelle has served on more than 40 diabetes-related committees, written book chapters, and is consistently highly evaluated in her teaching role.
+See Educator Profile